mtdol/cm/README.md

 Expr comma Expr | execute first expr and ignore result, then run second and yield its value | `(def x := 4) comma 7` | 7 | x is still bound to 4 in the global scope (a side effect) eval string | runs the code within the string | `eval "2 + 3."` | 5 | yields a list if there is more than one statement

+## Value Types
+The fundamental values are ints, floats, bools, strings, pair (cons), list, null, fun (lambda), struct, void, and eof.

+Ints are merely positive and negative integers such as `1` `30` and `-458`.

+Floats are like ints but have a `.` followed by another int, ie `3.0` `4.5` and `-76.386`.
+Floats must feature a `.`.

+Bools are the values `true` and `false`.

+Strings are written with two double-quotes such as:
+`"str"` or `"longer str"`.
+Strings can contain `"` as long as they are prefixed with `\`.
+`"string \"within\" a string"`

+Pairs are created with the `,` operator.
+They have a head and a tail that can be referenced with the \` and ~ operator respectively.

+Lists are pairs that eventually end in the value null `()`.

+`void` indicates the lack of meaningful computation and `eof` indicates the end of a stream.

+Lambdas are anonymous functions and are created with the `lambda` keyword and are discussed later.

 ## Basics and Assignment
 `def` is used to create global variables.
 ```